teepeeoz/verifyviasms/README.md

 This verification application process could work as follows:-
 - Customer calls the contact centre
-- CSR uses the customers name and Date of Birth (DOB) to locate their customer record.
+- CSR uses the customers name and Date of Birth (DOB) to locate the customer record.
 The DOB is the first (weak) secret.
 - The customer record also holds the mobile phone number
 - The CSR copies and pastes the mobile phone number to the application and clicks send SMS
 - The customer reads out the verificaton code on the SMS to the CSR
-- The CSR enters the verification code into the application
+- The CSR enters the verification code into the application second secret
 - If the code matches, then the 2 factor authentication is successful and the CSR can consider the caller to be identified

-*Note*: For calls such as changing sensitive data, additional verification steps should be considered later in the call.
+*Note*: For calls that involve changing sensitive data, additional verification steps should be considered later in the call.
 The reasoning behind this is that a mobile phone and wallet may be lost at the same, such as when the mobile phone case contains space for cards and drivers license.

 ## Configuraton